 Aetna Medicare Supplement Plan G

-Best Time to Enroll in Aetna Medicare Plans
+Best Time to Enroll in Aetna Medigap Plans

-The best time to enroll in an Aetna Medicare Plan is when you’re first eligible.
+The best time to enroll in an Aetna Medigap plan is when you’re first eligible.
 This will avoid any unnecessary premium increases due to pre-existing health conditions.

 Once you’re enrolled in Part B, your Medicare Supplement Open Enrollment Period will start.
 This period will last 6 months after your Part B effective date.
 During this time, your granted guaranteed issue.